openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 Reading vector graphics data

-Flash Player 11.6 and later, Adobe AIR 3.6 and later
+OpenFL 11.6 and later, Adobe AIR 3.6 and later

-In addition to drawing vector content to a display object, in Flash Player 11.6 and Adobe AIR 3.6 and later you can use the Graphics class’s readGraphicsData() method to obtain a data representation of the vector graphics content of a display object.
+In addition to drawing vector content to a display object, in OpenFL 11.6 and Adobe AIR 3.6 and later you can use the Graphics class’s readGraphicsData() method to obtain a data representation of the vector graphics content of a display object.
 This can be used to create a snapshot of a graphic to save, copy, create a spritesheet at run time, and more.

 Calling the readGraphicsData() method returns a Vector instance containing IGraphicsData objects.
 These are the same objects used to draw vector graphics with the drawGraphicsData() method.

 There are several limitations to reading vector graphics with the readGraphicsData() method.
-For more information, see the [readGraphicsData() entry in the ActionScript Language Reference](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#readGraphicsData()).
+For more information, see the [readGraphicsData() entry in the Haxe Language Reference](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#readGraphicsData()).

 ## About using drawTriangles() {#about-using-drawtriangles}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

-Another advanced method introduced in Flash Player 10 and Adobe AIR 1.5, [Graphics.drawTriangles()](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#drawTriangles()), is like the [Graphics.drawPath()](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#drawPath()) method.
+Another advanced method introduced in OpenFL 10 and Adobe AIR 1.5, [Graphics.drawTriangles()](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#drawTriangles()), is like the [Graphics.drawPath()](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#drawPath()) method.
 The Graphics.drawTriangles() method also uses a Vector.&lt;Number&gt; object to specify point locations for drawing a path.

-However, the real purpose for the Graphics.drawTriangles() method is to facilitate three-dimensional effects through ActionScript.
+However, the real purpose for the Graphics.drawTriangles() method is to facilitate three-dimensional effects through Haxe.
 For information about using Graphics.drawTriangles() to produce three-dimensional effects, see

 “Using triangles for 3D effects” on page 363